 Although all of Newport’s extant 17th-century buildings were modified in later years, enough structural fabric survives to provide valuable documentation of vernacular English medieval domestic building traditions transported to the colonies and adapted to local materials and climate.
 At least ten 17th-century buildings remain in the district.
 The most notable is the Wanton-Lyman-Hazard House, built in about 1675, which continues to stand at 17 Broadway Street.
 It is the oldest house in Newport and its renovation today reflects several different styles it passed through in the century after its construction.

 Few public buildings were erected in Newport until the last two decades of the 17th century.
-The first Colony House was built in 1687, as well as eight or nine churches which no longer stand.
+The first Colony House was built in 1687, as well as eight or nine churches that no longer stand.
 The earliest surviving public building is the simple elongated, wood-frame Quaker Meeting House erected in 1699.
 Though it was later altered, it continues to stand on Marlborough Street and is Rhode Island’s only example of an early hip-roof and turreted meetinghouse.
-Its austerity reflects the Quaker belief in the “plain,” and it stands in strong contrast to the exuberance of the extant early 18th-century public buildings.
-It is the oldest house of worship in the state and listed on the National Register of Historic Places.
+Its austerity reflects the Quaker’s belief in the “plain,” and it strongly contrasts the exuberance of the extant early 18th-century public buildings.
+It is the oldest house of worship in the state and is listed on the National Register of Historic Places.

-At the beginning of the 18th century, Rhode Island was more concerned than any other colonies with the African slave trade and Newport became the chief New England slave center.
+At the beginning of the 18th century, Rhode Island was more concerned than any other colonies with the African slave trade, and Newport became the chief New England slave center.
 Many fortunes were amassed in the slave trade.
-Fifty or sixty Newport vessels were engaged in this traffic and their owners were among the leading merchants of the city so that by mid-century, fine public buildings and mansions of the wealthy merchants stood in the city as well as row-on-row of small dwellings, many of which still stand today.
-Outside of the city, Newport merchants participated in the Rhode Island plantation system, prevalent on the island and the mainland to the west, which relied on slaves.
+Fifty or sixty Newport vessels were engaged in this traffic, and their owners were among the city’s leading merchants.
+By the mid-century, fine public buildings and mansions of wealthy merchants stood in the city, and row-on-row of small dwellings, many of which still stand today.
+Newport merchants participated in the Rhode Island plantation system outside of the city, prevalent on the island and the mainland to the west, which relied on slaves.
 Large country estates were established for farming, relaxation, and retirement.

 During the colonial period, there were three to five times as many blacks in Rhode Island as in other New England colonies.
 Most who came to Newport were born in the West Indies and were often highly skilled compared with those brought directly from Africa.

-During this time, Newport was the most prosperous seaport on the eastern coast and ranked among the five largest colonial port cities, with Boston, New York, Philadelphia, and Charleston.
-Despite war and British trade restrictions, it was a bustling port, engaged in a profitable trade with the West Indies, the Atlantic seaboard towns, England, and Portugal.
+Newport was the most prosperous seaport on the eastern coast and ranked among the five largest colonial port cities, with Boston, New York, Philadelphia, and Charleston.
+Despite war and British trade restrictions, it was a bustling port, engaged in profitable trade with the West Indies, the Atlantic seaboard towns, England, and Portugal.